 In Finland, nature’s most spectacular light show, the Aurora Borealis, can be viewed in a range of purpose-built spaces from glass igloos to luxury suites.

 The Northern Lights are visible on roughly 200 nights a year – or every other clear night – in Finnish Lapland.
 The more traditional ways to go Aurora spotting are snowshoeing, cross-country skiing or snowmobile and sled dog touring.
 If gazing at the dark sky in crispy winter air is not your thing, you can simply add comfort.
-See the slideshow above for places that have made it very easy to keep cosy and sleep well under the Aurorae.
+Scroll down for places that have made it very easy to keep cosy and sleep well under the Aurorae.

 In Lapland, swapping the hustle and bustle of ski resorts and cities to the peace and quiet of the wilderness takes mere minutes.